evildevill/markdown-blog/content/exploring-the-potential-of-serverless-computing.md

 ---
-title: Exploring the Potential of Serverless Computing
+title: "Exploring the Potential of Serverless Computing"
-description: Stay ahead of the curve and learn about the latest trends and innovations shaping the futurof web development.
+description: "Stay ahead of the curve and learn about the latest trends and innovations shaping the futurof web development."
-slug: exploring-the-potential-of-serverless-computing
+slug: "exploring-the-potential-of-serverless-computing"
-date: 2023-03-01
+date: "2023-03-01"
-author: Michael Johnson
+author: "Michael Johnson"
-image: /placeholder.svg
+image: "/placeholder.svg"
 ---

 # Exploring the Potential of Serverless Computing